isfaaghyth/floppy/README.md

 and finally, you can see your ApplicationInfoCard on your AppDetailFragment! 🎉

 ### It is useful? ❤️
-Support it by joining [stargazers](https://github.com/isfaaghyth/floppy/stargazers) for this repository. ⭐
+Support it by joining [stargazers](https://github.com/isfaaghyth/floppy/stargazers) for this repository ⭐

 ### License
 ```